Timeline: Fed's Bernanke saw U.S. economy through turbulent times

 September 19, 2008 - Fed begins Asset-Backed Commercial Paper Money Market Mutual Fund Liquidity Facility to foster liquidity in the ABCP market and money markets in general.

-September 21, 2008 - Morgan Stanley and Goldman Sachs become bank holding companies, gaining access to Fed’s discount window.
+September 21, 2008 - Morgan Stanley and Goldman Sachs become bank holding companies, giving them access to the Fed’s discount window.

-September 29, 2008 - Dow Jones industrial average drops 778 points, its largest ever one-day decline, after the House of Representatives fails to pass bailout bill.
-The Senate passes the bill on October 1 and the House takes it up again on October 3 and passes it.
+September 29, 2008 - Dow Jones industrial average drops 778 points, its largest one-day decline in history, after the House of Representatives fails to pass the bailout bill.
+The Senate passes the bill on October 1 and the House takes it up again on October 3 and this time passes it.

 October 8, 2008 - Fed, European Central Bank and the central banks of Canada, Britain, Switzerland and Sweden coordinate a global interest rate cut.